Govt working on developing electric highways: Nitin Gadkari | Headlines

 - India

-The government is working on developing electric highways, which will be powered by solar energy, that will facilitate the charging of heavy duty trucks and buses, Union road transport and highways minister Nitin Gadkari said on Monday.
+The government is working on developing electric highways powered by solar energy, that will facilitate the charging of heavy-duty trucks and buses, Union road transport and highways minister Nitin Gadkari said on Monday.

-Addressing an event organised by the Indo-American Chamber of Commerce (IACC), Gadkari reiterated that the government wants to develop India's public transport system on electricity.
+Addressing an event organized by the Indo-American Chamber of Commerce (IACC), Gadkari reiterated that the government wants to develop India's public transport system on electricity.

 ''The government is strongly encouraging solar and wind energy-based charging mechanisms for electric mobility.

-An electric highway generally refers to a road which supplies power to vehicles travelling on it, including through overhead power lines.
+An electric highway generally refers to a road that supplies power to vehicles traveling on it, including through overhead power lines.

 Gadkari said that the government is also encouraging toll plazas to be powered by solar energy.

-The minister said the road ministry has conducted route optimisation exercises across major corridors and has designed newer alignment.
+The minister said the road ministry has conducted route optimization exercises across major corridors and has designed a newer alignment.

-Emphasising that a well developed infrastructure enhances economic activities, creates new businesses and promotes job creation, Gadkari said, ''We are constructing 26 greenfield expressways.''
+Emphasizing that a well-developed infrastructure enhances economic activities, creates new businesses, and promotes job creation, Gadkari said, ''We are constructing 26 greenfield expressways.''
 With the launch of PM Gati Shakti Master Plan, he said projects will get faster clearance and it would cut down logistic costs.

+Stating that both India and the US are natural partners, the minister invited US private investors to invest in India's logistics, ropeways, and cable car sectors.

+He informed that around 3 crore trees would be planted along the national highways and the government is adopting tree plantation practices while constructing and expansion of highways.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)